 - Extractions of teeth in limited circumstances, such as when medically required before undertaking certain surgical procedures related to the heart, chronic renal disease, head or neck cancer, total joint replacement by prosthesis, stem cell transplants and within 15 years of specific cancer radiation treatment where recommendations from the radiation oncologist and dentist have been followed.

 - Dental implants are covered in exceptional situations where no other method of treatment is appropriate.
 Coverage is limited to circumstances related to tumours and congenital defects (cleft palate and metabolic disorders).
 Coverage will require a specialist in oral maxillofacial surgery to submit a written request for prior-approval from the Ministry of Health.
 The specialist must include detailed information and rationale to support the request.
 Coverage is limited to the initial cost to provide dental implants and does not extend to ongoing maintenance costs.
 Dental implants for trauma, post-surgical temporomandibular joint disorder (TMJ) or cosmetic purposes will not be covered.

 An annual eye exam is covered for:

-- All individuals who have a confirmed diagnosis of type I or type II diabetes
+- All individuals who have a confirmed diagnosis of type 1 or type 2 diabetes; and

 *Note: Routine follow-up exams are not covered.